Zhuinden/MortarFlowInitialDemo/README.md

 WHAT TO DO NEXT:

-- Why do I need to keep track of the presenter in the module?
-That shouldn't be necessary if I re-use the same module/component thanks to the Mortar Scope.
-Odd.

 - There must be a way to make the Path classes a bit less monolithic.

 NOTE: